yuvalmargules/tutor/CONTRIBUTING.md

 To use migrations, we first need to create one by connecting to the Box, using `vagrant ssh`.
 Then we need to be on the app folder, using `cd /vagrant` to apply the commands easier.

-Now we can use `flask-migrate` commands to create a new migration.
-Use `python3 run.py db revision --message %SHORT_DESCRIPTION_OF_WHAT_YOU_WANT_TO_DO%`.
+Now we can use `pipenv run flask-migrate` commands to create a new migration.
+Use `pipenv run python3 run.py db revision --message %SHORT_DESCRIPTION_OF_WHAT_YOU_WANT_TO_DO%`.
 The description should be short, so use one migration for one purpose.
 Also the separators should be `-` or `_` (on both cases the command will make it `_` on the filename).

 Then you need edit your new migration, that would be on `/migrations/versions` folder.
-Once you save your changes and complete to configure your migration, you should call `flask run.py db migrate` and `flask run.py db upgrade` on the Box to apply the migration changes.
+Once you save your changes and complete to configure your migration, you should call `pipenv run flask run.py db migrate` and `pipenv run flask run.py db upgrade` on the Box to apply the migration changes.
 You can also use `vagrant up --provision` again (after `vagrant halt` of course).

 ### Adding new dependencies
 We are using `pipenv` to handle packages.